walmartlabs/lacinia/docs/tutorial/component.rst

 In our :doc:`previous example <pedestal>`, we saw that the logic to start the Jetty instance was strewn across the ``user`` namespace.

-This isn't a problem in our toy application, but in a real application we'd start to see some issues and concerns:
+This isn't a problem in our toy application, but as a real application grows, we'd start to see some issues and concerns:

 * A single 'startup' namespace (maybe with a ``-main`` method) imports every